 The makeshift site was set up after a fire destroyed much of the Moria camp in September 2020.
 Residents in Kara Tepe live in tents and there are continuously frequent disease outbreaks, such as scabies and lice due to the difficult conditions.
 The geographic location of the camp makes it extremely prone to the consequences of storms and heavy rain.

 A Drop in the Ocean has restricted access to the site but operate a laundry service for around 6000 of the camp’s residents.
-The team provide over 1000 kg of clean laundry per day, in cooperation with the organisation Dirty Girls of Lesvos.
+The team provides over 1000 kg of clean laundry per day, in cooperation with the organisation Dirty Girls of Lesvos.
 Project and Volunteer Coordinator Kirstine says community volunteers are integral to the operation.
 They have the language skills needed and work with all aspects of the service.

 One of the community volunteers is 35-year-old Hanan from Syria.
 She lives with her husband and four small children.